A resource for vision professionals and people with low vision, to help them understand and deal with vision impairment

 Very broadly speaking there’s an extremely important dividing line at about the level of your eye’s lens.

-The job of the front of your eye is to get a nice focused image on to the retina at the back of your eye.
-Things right in the front of your eye can’t be focused on the back of the eye though, so problems tend to affect most or all of your visual field reasonably evenly.
+As mentioned above, the job of the front of your eye is to get a nice focused image on to the retina at the back of your eye.

 The word media here means the clear parts that the light passes through on its journey to the back of the eye.
 So hazy media means some part of the eye that’s supposed to be perfectly clear is hazy or has opacities.
 Examples can include dry eye, corneal dystrophies, corneal scarring, cataracts, and vitreous haze.
-If you have media haze you may have trouble seeing finer detail, but your bigger issues often revolve around glare (all types) and trouble seeing things that are lower contrast.
-You may have very significant functional problems, but still have good visual acuity.

-Your cornea might be clear, but if it’s badly shaped then the image won’t be focused.
-This may include some cases of keratoconus and corneal transplants.
-Visual acuity is usually a pretty good reflection of how good or bad your vision is.
-Your functional problem is generally about not being able to see fine detail, rather than any problem with low contrast or low light.
+On the whole, when optics are the problem the visual acuity (VA) is still a pretty good reflection of how good or bad your vision is.
+Your functional problem is likely to be about not being able to see fine detail, rather than any problem with low contrast or low light.

 If you’re going to see something well, you need to be able to look at it steadily.
 Any condition that interferes with the accurate pointing of the eye at the thing you’re looking at will make it hard to see detail properly, but it probably won’t have much effect on how you see low-contrast or low light.
 Examples can include nystagmus (‘wobbly eyes’) and parkinsons disease (which can interfere with eye movements).